paulopinheiro1234/hadatac/solr/README.md

 comp up -d solr
 ```

-This will spin up the same Solr instance, put the port in the container is not forwarded to the localhost for security.
+This will spin up the same Solr instance, but the port in the container is not forwarded to the localhost for security.

 ### Stopping the Service
 In either production or development mode, to stop the service you should run `comp stop solr` or `comp_dev stop solr`, respectively.